+Blossoms are edible raw, though they taste rather bitter.
+Toss a few fresh flowers in a salad for decoration, combining with other foraged leaves in season.
 It can be made into syrup, jelly, tea and infusions and petals can be added to gin & tonic.